objy-org/platform/README.md

 ## License

 SPOO is open source and licensed under the AGPL license.
+See [LICENSE](LICENSE) for more details.

+## Contribute

+If you'd like to contribute to the source code, you are welcome to open a PR.
+Please make sure to read the [CODE OF CONDUCT](CODE_OF_CONDUCT.md).

 ## Further reading